dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 rendered links, static assets, and HTMX endpoints point at `/ops/dashboard/...`.
 Run the full proxy in your deployment environment before treating the Nginx configuration itself as release evidence.

+`trusted_forwarded_hosts` accepts exact client host names, IP addresses, and IP network ranges such as `"10.0.0.0/8"`.
+Keep it limited to the proxy addresses that can reach the application.
+Use `"*"` only when another network layer already prevents direct client access to the dashboard process.

 ## Static assets